microsoft/vscode-go/docs/Go-tools-that-the-Go-extension-depends-on.md

 - [impl](https://github.com/josharian/impl) for generating stubs for interfaces
 - [gotype-live](https://github.com/tylerb/gotype-live) for providing diagnostics as you type
 - [gotests](https://github.com/cweill/gotests/) for generating unit tests
-- [go-langserver](https://github.com/sourcegraph/go-langserver) for using the Go language server by Sourcegraph
 - [fillstruct](https://github.com/davidrjenni/reftools/tree/master/cmd/fillstruct) for filling a struct literal with default values

 You can install all these tools at once by running the command `Go: Install/Update Tools`.
 The same command can be used to keep the tools up to date as well as to re-compile in case you change the version of Go being used.